-

 View the detailed fondamentals of the market at country level (graphs, tables, analysis) in the Switzerland energy report

-Switzerland Crude Oil Production
+Switzerland Oil Production & Consumption

-Of total oil imports, 2/3 are made directly in the form of refined products (6.3 Mt in 2023) and 1/3 in the form of crude oil (2.9 Mt).
+The country does not produce oil.
+Of total oil imports, 2/3 are made directly in the form of refined products (6.6 Mt in 2024) and 1/3 in the form of crude oil (2.6 Mt).
+In 2024, 55% of crude oil imports came from the US and Nigeria (37%).
+More than two thirds of refined oil products are imported from Germany (68%), followed by France (11%).

-Interactive Chart Switzerland Crude Oil Production
+Interactive Chart Switzerland Crude Oil Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data